This post: How this one tradition helps our family celebrate autumn in a delightfully meaningful way.

 - a pre-lit, 8-foot (“pearl” white) Christmas tree

 - pumpkins in various colors and sizes

-- My dear husband hauled the 7-foot Christmas tree into the house from the garage.
+- Jeremy hauled the 8-foot Christmas tree into the house from the garage.
 The kids helped me shape the bent branches and knock the cob webs out of the boughs.
 This made a huge mess, by the way!

-- Next, I wrapped both leaf garlands around the tree, then tucked both the spools of burlap ribbon around and between the boughs.
+- Next, I wrapped the leaf garlands around the tree, then tucked both the spools of burlap ribbon around and between the boughs.
 The burlap garland I used is a really thick “ribbon,” not a skinny ribbon.
-I found it in the sewing department at (you guessed it) Hobby Lobby.
+I found it in the sewing department at Hobby Lobby.

 - After we poked and repoked all our autumn flowers and leaves in place, I arranged the fall ornaments to more or less balance the overall look.
-(Notice I said, more or less balance…) I love these pretty ornaments!
-They look very much like delicate, vintage blown-glass, but they’re NOT… which is why they are still in existence in my home, ten days after I put them up. 🙂
+I love these pretty ornaments!
+They look very much like delicate, vintage blown-glass.

-- And LASTLY-lastly, I vacuumed up the huge mess in my living room.
-If anyone ever tells you that artificial Christmas trees don’t shed, well, they’re telling you a big, fat FIB! 😀
+- And lastly, I vacuumed up the huge mess in my living room.
+Sadly, beautiful, white, artificial Christmas trees do shed!